oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 ---
-title: "Configuration Reference"
+title: "Configuration reference"
 date: 2019-02-23T17:08:43-05:00
-weight: 3
+weight: 30
 description: "An operator runtime is installed and configured using Helm.
 Here are useful Helm operations and operator configuration values."
 ---